anuragunnikannan/Wine_Quality_Prediction/README.md

 * This Web App predicts whether a wine is of low, medium or high quality.
 It takes quantity of alcohol, sulphur, volatile acidity, citric acid as input from the user and predicts the quality.

+* To run the app locally.
+Follow the steps:
+    1. Download the code as ZIP file and extract it.
+    2. Open terminal/command prompt inside the folder.
+    3. Run <code>pip install -r requirements.txt</code>
+    4. Run <code>python app.py</code>
+    5. Put the url in browser

 * Notebook file and dataset is present inside static folder for reference.

 * To view the deployed model, visit the following link: